Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 Your non-law guide to a career in law – everything you need to know about converting to law

-Video interviews have become the norm at law firms, barristers' chambers and other employers following the transition online in March 2020.
-Although we’ve seen an end to the covid-19 restrictions, it’s clear that virtual interviews are here to stay.
-There are key differences between interviewing over webcam and in person, so it’s important to be prepared.
+Video interviews became the norm at law firms, barristers' chambers and other employers following the transition online in March 2020, and it’s clear that they’re here to stay.
+There are key differences between interviewing over a webcam and in person, so it’s important to be prepared.

 Reading time: six minutes

 Talking on camera changed the world forever during the 1960 US presidential election, which saw the first televised debate between candidates – John F Kennedy and Richard Nixon.

 Kennedy famously won the debate, which proved decisive in that election, not through the power of his arguments (radio listeners supposedly thought Nixon had won), but because he prepared for the special requirements of speaking to a camera, while Nixon thought it’d be just another debate.

 Kennedy practised, prepared and rested beforehand, while Nixon did little preparation and spent most of the day before the debate campaigning hard, even though he was still recovering from an illness that had recently hospitalised him.